DavidPickles/jottings-pub/book-club-record.md

 #### Ben Judah *This is London:  Life and Death in the World City*
 `<NO MEETING DATE> `Rating: 7
-- Down and out with romanians in London,
+- Down and out with Romanians in London,
 - and insights into some of the darker sides of European immigration into London.
 - Came out before the Brexit vote, and reveals some of changes in London that might have encouraged it.

 #### Daniel Kahneman *Thinking Fast and Slow*
-`<NO MEETING DATE> `Rating: 7
+`2012 `Rating: 8
+- Big book on the differences between quick inutitive thought and slow cogitation.

 #### Stephenie Kelton *The Deficit Myth: Modern Monetary Theory and How to Build a Better Economy*
 `2021 `Rating: 9